eclipse-tractusx/portal-assets/docs/Style-Guide/Static_Page_Template.md

 ## Static Page Template(s)

-The static page templates enable the users to build responsive static sites within extremly short time and in line with the CX styling guidelines.
+The static page templates enable the users to build responsive static sites within extremely short time and in line with the CX styling guidelines.
 Below you can find an overview of all supported templates as well as the template structure.

 ### Templates